-1. Submit a Practicum Proposal form to the Practice Instructor at least three weeks prior to the start of your Practice Course.
+- Submit a Practicum Project Proposal Form to the Practice Instructor at least three weeks prior to the start of your Practice Course.

-3. Meet with the Preceptor to detail the work using the Practice Placement Agreement Form.
+- Meet with the Preceptor to detail the work using the Practicum Project Learning Agreement Form.
 Obtain your Preceptor’s signature on this form, sign the form yourself, and submit to the Practice Instructor for final approval.

 Do I need to have a human subjects committee review?

-Please follow this link to the Office of Human Research Administration website for information on whether HSPH Student Researchers can act as PIs on the various types of HSPH protocols.
+Please follow this link to the Office of Human Research Administration website for information on whether Student Researchers can act as PIs on the various types of Harvard Chan School protocols.

 What should I do when my practice experience is completed?